Nick Hardy Betting Profile: The Sentry - PGA TOUR

 Hardy's Best Finishes

-- Last season Hardy's best performance came when he shot -12 and finished 13th at the Corales Puntacana Championship.
+- Last season Hardy's best performance came at the Corales Puntacana Championship.
+He shot -12 and finished 13th in that event.

-- Hardy placed 50th in the FedExCup standings with 868 points last season.
+- Hardy's 868 points last season placed him 50th in the FedExCup standings.

 Hardy's Strokes Gained Rankings